top of page

 I am working on digesting all 13 pages of the newly proposed OSHA heat standard.
 A few things that jump out at me that I have not heard people discussing (yet) are as follows:

-1. This is being issued as a single standard that applies to all industries (General, Construction, Aggriculture, Maritime) as opposed to issuing several different industry standards like they did with silica
+1. This is being issued as a single standard that applies to all industries (General, Construction, Agriculture, Maritime) as opposed to issuing several different industry standards like they did with silica

 2. It follows the modern OSHA trend of requiring a written exposure control plan (similar to the newer confined space and silica standards)